-- 1. The recyclability rate of new Honda models is over 90% as a result of high parts and components reuse/resale. - 2.
-Vehicles with extensive damage have lower recyclability. - 3.
-Older vehicles had a steadily declining rate of recyclability, but it was still 84% or higher. - 4.
-The experience of the dismantler and the availability of power tools influence the speed and quality of vehicle processing. - 5.
-The efficiency and completeness of fluid collection is variable and related to the fluid type and quantity of the reservoir capacity. - 6.
-Because early model vehicles are out of warranty, the demand for their used parts is higher than it is for late-model vehicles, and they have the highest rate of return on investment.
+- The recyclability rate of new Honda models is over 90% as a result of high parts and components reuse/resale. - Vehicles with extensive damage have lower recyclability. - Older vehicles have a steadily declining rate of recyclability, but it was still 84% or higher. - The experience of the dismantler and the availability of power tools influence the speed and quality of vehicle processing. - The efficiency and completeness of fluid collection is variable and related to the fluid type and quantity of the reservoir capacity.

+• Because early model vehicles are out of warranty, the demand for their used parts is higher than it is for late-model vehicles, and they have the highest rate of return on investment.